Back to Silas S. Brown's home page

 Conversely, if an oil-filled radiator is large enough, you might be tempted to deliberately set it too high, then switch it off at its peak and rely on its cool-down to keep the room above your desired minimum for a while.
 In this simulation, an oil-filled being set high then switched off is compared with an oil-filled set lower and run longer, and with a suitably-dimensioned always-on element run even longer, both with less than 5% savings in total consumption.
 This shows that, for a given total consumption level, you get shorter time above the desired minimum room temperature if you heat extra and rely on the cooldown.
 It might make sense if you're on Economy 7 or similar and plan to switch off just before the expensive tariff starts, but only to save the first 5 to 10 minutes of on-peak heating.
 In some circumstances that might be all the heating time you need, but to store hours of heat requires an actual storage heater.

-These notes are provided in the hope that they are useful, but they do not constitute medical or financial advice.
+These notes are provided in the hope that they are useful, but they do not constitute medical, financial or safety advice.
+I certainly hope they are better than following dangerous suggestions on Internet videos though.

 All material © Silas S. Brown unless otherwise stated.